ZoetropeLabs/zoetrope-jquery/docs/developer_docs.md

 #### Gallery Images `gallery-images`
 This attribute is a JSON encoded array of objects of the form `{"position": x, ...}` which is used to describe an ordered list of gallery image indicies from 0-108.
 Normally used with `gallery` for now, but is suitable for other applications in the future.

+#### Mouse Weel Zoom `wheel-zoom`
+Boolean attribute which can enable image zooming on mouse scroll events.
+This is disabled by default since it can interfer with regular page scrolling.
+Should be used in situations where the page is static and cannot be scrolled.

 #### Preload Images `preload`
 >To be considerate of bandwidth, this should not be used for multiple ZEV instances on the same page!